Used Car: 2011 Volvo C30 Review

 The Volvo C30 has a small, four-seat cabin, which got mixed reviews when it was new.
 Most test drivers thought that the front seats were spacious and comfortable.
 However, some noted that the back seat was a tight fit for taller passengers.
 Still, that complaint isn’t uncommon among 2011 small cars.
 Additionally, the C30 lacks the cargo space of hatchback rivals like the 2011 Audi A3 and Volkswagen GTI.

 The C30’s performance also received mixed reviews.
 While test drivers said the C30’s turbocharged five-cylinder engine has enough power, some disliked the available automatic transmission.
 Still, reviewers said that the C30 is a fairly fun car to drive, noting that the R-Design model offers handling upgrades that improve the C30’s fun factor.
 The C30 gets up to 21/30 mpg city/highway, which is good for the class.
-The C30 also has the highest possible safety score, while its reliability rating is average for the class.

 Other Cars to Consider

 If you’re looking for a car with refined performance, a nice interior and good fuel economy, consider the 2011 Volkswagen GTI.
 The GTI trumps the C30 when it comes to interior space.
 Reviewers appreciated the GTI’s comfortable seats and good cargo space.
-The GTI has a slightly lower reliability score than the C30, but it offers more standard interior features and has good safety ratings.
+The GTI has a lower reliability rating than the C30, but it offers more standard interior features and has good safety ratings.

 If you want top-notch performance and won’t be bothered by tight rear seats, be sure to check out the 2011 BMW 1-Series.
 Test drivers praised the 1-Series for its smooth, powerful engines and balanced handling, saying it’s one of the most fun-to-drive cars in the segment.
 Inside, the 1-Series’ quality interior and comfortable front seats should also satisfy, but its reliability score is slightly lower than the C30’s.